 What Businesses Can Learn From These Kickstarter Success Stories

 Crowdfunding is a popular choice for entrepreneurs looking to raise capital for a new venture.
-However, only 36% of campaigns on Kickstarter, a crowdfunding platform, hit their goal.
-Many crowdfunding campaigns fail because of mistakes made prior and during their funding period—and even successful campaigns have flaws.
+Only 36% of campaigns on Kickstarter, a crowdfunding platform, hit their goal.
+Many crowdfunding campaigns fail because of mistakes made prior to and during their funding period—and even successful campaigns have flaws.

 Fidget Cube: The Dangers of Success